wiggitywhitney/mcp-commit-story/docs/server_setup.md

 This guide explains how to set up and configure the MCP server for the `mcp-commit-story` project.

 ## What is the MCP Server?
-The MCP server is a Python service that exposes journal operations (such as `journal/new-entry`, `journal/summarize`, etc.) for engineering teams.
-It integrates with Git, collects commit and context data, and generates structured journal entries for retrospectives, storytelling, and analysis.
+The MCP server is a Python service that exposes journal operations (such as `journal/add-reflection`, `journal/capture-context`, etc.) for engineering teams.
+It integrates with Git, collects commit and context data, and provides additional functionality beyond the automatic journal generation that happens via git hooks.

+## Architecture Overview

+The MCP Commit Story system uses a hybrid approach:

+- **Automatic Journal Generation**: Git post-commit hooks → `git_hook_worker.py` → direct journal creation
+- **Additional Operations**: MCP server provides manual tools, reflections, context capture, and setup operations
+- **AI Integration**: Both paths use the same underlying AI-powered journal generation logic

+The MCP server complements the automatic git hook system by providing:

+1. **Manual journal operations** for special cases (missed commits, batch processing)
+2. **User interaction tools** (add reflections, capture context)
+3. **Setup and configuration** (initialize journals, install hooks)
+4. **Summary generation** (daily, weekly, monthly summaries)

+This design ensures journal entries are created automatically during normal development while providing rich tooling for enhanced workflow integration.

 ## Installation
 1. **Clone the repository:**